aplathan/yle-ttv-slack-app/README.md

 ## Overview

 This is a Slack app built with the [Bolt for JavaScript framework][2].
+When deployed with the included configuration, a CloudFormation Stack is created including the main app as an AWS Lambda Function, API Gateway for the requests from Slack, and CloudWatch Logs for monitoring the app.

 ## Running locally